-There are two ways to knit an armhole in a sweater.
-The first is from the bottom up, and can be used to create a space in which to set a sweater sleeve or to create an sleeveless hole for a vest or tank top.
+There are several ways to knit an armhole in a sweater, and here are two simple ones: the first is worked from the bottom of the sweater on up, and can be used to create a space in which to set a sweater sleeve or to create an sleeveless hole for a vest or tank top.
 The second is knitted from the top down, incorporating the top of the sweater sleeve in the process.
 Sweaters made in this way are called "raglan."
 Both methods have their merits.

 Things You'll Need